 As a parent, you want to be confident of and comfortable with the preschool you’re choosing to place your children in.
 Preschool tours can do a lot to help you figure out if a centre is the right one!

-The tour is a good time to ask everything you want to find out as a parent.
+Such tours are a good time to ask everything you want to find out as a parent.
 Here you can ask if the childcare is able to meet your expectations.

 If you’re wondering what to ask in particular during your childcare centre tour, we can help.
 Here are the top questions you should think about while on your childcare tour, organised by topic.